We'll be happy to call you when it's convenient for you

 Once you find your lost pensions, you’ll be able to keep a close eye on their performance until you’re ready to access your money by purchasing an annuity, for example.

-By putting in the time now to trace your old pensions, you can make the process of retirement much smoother and hassle-free.
+By putting in the time now to find and trace your old pensions, you can make the process of retirement much smoother and hassle-free.
 Once you have found all your old pension pots, you may even choose to consolidate them into one easy-to-manage pension fund.

 There are a number of potential benefits to consolidating your pension funds.
 Having one larger pot can make it easier for you to keep an eye on how your investments are performing.
-In addition, if you choose an annuity for some or all of your retirement income, you might achieve better rates and income if you have one larger fund to fund your annuity purchase.
+In addition, if you choose an annuity for some or all of your retirement income, you might achieve better rates and income if you have one larger pot to fund your annuity purchase.

 Consolidation isn’t for everyone, however.
 For example, you may have pension savings in a scheme with valuable benefits that would be lost if you transfer them to another scheme.
 The government-backed Money Helper website has useful information about consolidation.
 You may also wish to seek specialist guidance or advice before making a decision.